smaffei/auroral_forecast/README.md

 - ```Python/auroral_forecast.py``` is the script used to reproduce figure 6 of Maffei et al. (also placed in ```Python/figures```).
 Given that the auroral bounds are already present in the repository (under ```Python/coords2020_bisection``` and ```Python/coords2070_bisection```) the script will not recalculate them.
 If the folders ```Python/coords2020_bisection``` and ```Python/coords2070_bisection``` are removed, the auroral bounds will be recalculated from the geomagnetic field models and forecast located in ```datasets/models/```.
 - ```Python/aacgm_functions.py``` a collection of Python functions needed by ```Python/auroral_forecast.py```.

-The above Python scripts have been written in Python 3.8
+The above Python scripts have been written in Python 3.8 and require the ```aacgmv2``` Python wrapper ( https://github.com/aburrell/aacgmv2 )